Bill Tanner new Allens CIO

 Law firm Allens has appointed Bill Tanner as its new technology chief.
 Tanner had been acting CIO at the firm since May following the departure of Philip Scorgie.

-Reporting to chief operating officer, Rob Fielding, Tanner will drive collaboration, efficiency and flexibility initiatives across the firm, Allens said on Thursday.
+Reporting to chief operating officer, Rod Fielding, Tanner will drive collaboration, efficiency and flexibility initiatives across the firm, Allens said on Thursday.

 “With a focus on clients and meeting their needs, Bill led various IT initiatives across the firm that have facilitated client collaboration and business process improvement,” Fielding said in a statement.